 The 2020 Tokyo Olympic Games kicked off last Friday.
 As one of the most watched sporting events to occur worldwide, the Games will surely feature the use of the latest technology–not only by athletes and coaches but also by the broadcasting networks.
-We’ve written before about how computer vision is changing the way we understand sports from a statistical and strategic perspective–but how is vision AI changing the way we understand sports from our couches?

 The delayed 2020 Olympic Games will feature 33 different sports, 5 more than Rio and showcase 339 medaled events.
 One of the challenges with broadcasting such a wide array of competitions is creating visual cues for the spectator to help them understand the objective of each event.
 More likely than not when those visual tags appear, a vision AI and/or machine learning algorithm is at work.

 The computer vision algorithms we can expect to see at the Olympics, just like the athletes they are designed to analyze, required years of training.
 Instead of heading to the gym, computer vision algorithms rely on strong datasets to “learn” their objective.
 Datasets are created by taking a bunch of images and applying labels to help the computer tag or track when and where important events are happening.

 While computer vision and machine learning are hardly strangers to the world of sports, there are some exciting new advances that we can expect to make their debut at the Tokyo Summer Games: